Mosque–Cathedral of Córdoba: Expansion of Abd ar-Rahman III

+Expansion of al-Hakam II

-Abd ar-Rahman III's son and successor, Al-Hakam II (r.
+Abd ar-Rahman III's son and successor, al-Hakam II (r.
 961–976), was a cultured man who was involved in his father's architectural projects.
 During his own reign, starting in 961, he further expanded the mosque's prayer hall.
-The hall was extended 45 meters to the south by adding 12 more bays (arches), again repeating the double-tiered arches of the original design.
+The hall was extended 45 meters to the south by adding 12 more bays (arches), again repeating the two-tiered arches of the original design.
 This expansion is responsible for some of the mosque's most significant architectural flourishes and innovations.

 At the beginning of al-Hakam's extension, the central "nave" of the mosque was highlighted with an elaborate ribbed dome (now part of the Capilla da Villaviciosa).
 More famously, a rectangular maqsura area around the mosque's new mihrab was distinguished by a set of unique interlacing multifoil arches.
 The rectangular area within this, in front of the mihrab, was covered by three more decorative ribbed domes.
-The domes and the new mihrab niche were finished in November or December 965, and an inscription records the names of four of its craftsmen who also worked at the Reception Hall (Salon Rico) of Madinat al-Zahra.
+The domes and the new mihrab niche were finished in November or December 965.
+An inscription records the names of four of its craftsmen, who also worked at the Reception Hall (Salon Rico) of Madinat al-Zahra.

 Soon after this date both the middle dome of the maqsura and the wall surfaces around the mihrab were covered in rich Byzantine-influenced gold mosaics.
-According to traditional accounts like that of Ibn 'Idhari, Al-Hakam II had written to the Byzantine emperor (initially Nikephoros II Phokas) in Constantinople requesting that he send him expert mosaicists for the task.
+According to traditional accounts like that of Ibn 'Idhari, al-Hakam II had written to the Byzantine emperor (initially Nikephoros II Phokas) in Constantinople requesting that he send him expert mosaicists for the task.
 The emperor consented and sent him a master craftsman along with about 1600 kg of mosaic tesserae as a gift.
 The mosaicist trained some of the caliph's own craftsmen, who eventually became skilled enough to do the work on their own.
 The work was finished by this team in late 970 or early 971.